noronha-dataops/noronha/examples/2_lazy/README.md

 #### 6) Deploy

-Create a deployment that uses the newly built Docker image to create containers without replication and execute the new inference notebook.
+Create a deployment that uses the newly built Docker image to create containers without replication and execute the new inference notebook:

 ```
 nha ${flags} depl new \